Costa Rican Beef Picadillo for Casados and Gallos

 Instructions

-- Heat olive oil over medium heat in a large flat-bottomed skillet.
-Finely chop onion, press garlic, and add the onion and garlic to the pan.
+1. Heat olive oil over medium heat in a large flat-bottomed skillet.
+Finely chop the onion, press the garlic, and add the onion and garlic to the pan.
 Skate them around the pan with a wooden spoon every now and then to prevent them from burning.

-- Add the ground beef to the pan and break it into pieces.
+3. Add the ground beef to the pan and break it into pieces.
 Pour about one cup of tap water over the vegetables and beef, and cover.
-Cook until it boils and the meat has been cooked through.
+Cook until it boils and the meat is cooked through.

-- Once all of the carrots are chopped, throw them in the pan and add another cup over water to cover.
-At this point, I add the salt and bullion.
+5. Once all of the carrots are chopped, throw them in the pan and add another cup of water to cover.
+At this point, I add the salt and bouillon.
 The water should look a bit yellow, so keep adding bullion until it looks like this.
 Cover and bring back to a boil.

-- While that is simmering, you will cut the green beans into tiny pieces, the same size as the carrots.
+6. While that is simmering, you will cut the green beans into tiny pieces, the same size as the carrots.
 Add them into the pan, and cover again with water.
-Simmer on medium high until the water has boiled down and the green beans are dark green rather than bright.
+Simmer on medium-high until the water has boiled down and the green beans are dark green rather than bright.

-- At this point, you can add the Salsa Lizano.
+7. At this point, you can add the Salsa Lizano.
 Salsa Lizano is a Costa Rican national product that gives Costa Rican dishes their distinct flavor.
 I squeeze the Salsa Lizano out in a circular motion over the entire pan, a total of 1 to 1 and 1/2 tablespoons.
-Stir in, and taste.
+Stir in and taste.

-- Add salt and pepper as needed.
-I throw some chopped up cilantro on top and let it wilt before serving.
+8. Add salt and pepper as needed.
+I throw some chopped-up cilantro on top and let it wilt before serving.
 (Cilantro, lime juice, and sliced avocados are all great toppers!)
 This recipe can easily be made ahead and refrigerated or frozen, or served immediately.

 Nutrition Information: